opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Associating monitors

 You can associate existing monitors with a visualization using the Dashboard app instead of the plugin page, giving you a single interface where can add, view, and edit monitor data.

 ### Try it

-Continuing with the visualization and dashboard created in the preceding tutorial, follow these steps to associate an existing monitor to a visualization:
+Continuing with the alerting visualization and dashboard created in the preceding tutorial, follow these steps to associate an existing monitor with a visualization:

-1. From the dashboard, select the ellipsis icon on the **<name>**, then **Alerting**.
+1. From the dashboard window, select the ellipsis icon on the **<name>**, then **Alerting**.
 2. Select **Associate existing monitor**.
 3. From the **Select monitor to associate** dropdown menu, view the list of existing monitors and then select the desired monitor.
 In this example, select **<name>**.
 Note that basic information about the monitor is summarized in the window.
 To view more comprehensive details, select **View monitor page**, which opens the monitor details from the Alerting plugin page.
 4. Verify you have selected the appropriate monitor, and then select **Associate monitor**.